rongluuu/janna-s-encouragement-bot/README.md

 # janna-s-encouragement-bot
  Feeling down?
-Talk to me and ill make you feel better! :)
+Talk to me and i'll make you feel better! :)

- print("Title of program: Encouragement bot") print() while True: description = input("Could you describe how you feel in a sentence?")
+ print("Title of program: Encouragement Bot") print() while True: description = input("Can you describe how you feel in a sentence?")

   list_of_words = description.split()